tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ When you cast a divine spell that affects one target with a limited amount of hit points (for example, _turn undead_), you can instead have that spell affect two targets with half the hit point requirement or less.

 **Quirk:** Never admits they're wrong.

 ---

+#### Fallen Heroes, Symbol of

+_Recharge 11+:_ The gods are often distant and uncaring; it is the deeds of heroes and champions that make all the difference in the mortal realm.
+This holy symbol honors those fallen heroes.
+When you invoke it, you gain an additional +1 bonus to hit and damage with a divine spell.
+You must call on a specific fallen hero and explain how their example inspires you in this case.
+A good tale might convince the GM to let you swap that +1 bonus for a change to the spell, like adding on an extra condition or some other special effect.

+The symbol’s especially attuned to fallen player characters.
+If a PC died earlier in the campaign, you can call on their spirit to get a bonus based on their tier when they died.
+Adventurer PCs give a +1, champions give +2, epic-tier PCs give a +3.
+The PC has to be dead (or at least dying) for you to call on their spirit – you can’t invoke the spirit of a character who later got resurrected.

+**Quirk:** Encourages others to take risks.

+---